ubmainz/FreieBestellung/README.md

 ENDPOINT = "request"
 ```

 CONNECTION_INI defines the file where your connection to FOLIO is configured.
+Normally "connection.ini".

 ```bash
 CONNECTION_INI = "connection.ini"